1 / 10

 "The Ford Transit Custom is a regular feature at the top of the UK best-seller charts and with good reason – it is an excellent medium van that is practical, cheap to run and great to drive."

-There is also a wide selection of different versions available to choose from, so there is a high chance that the Transit Custom will have what you are looking for in a van.
+There is wide selection of different versions available to choose from, so there is a high chance that the Transit Custom will have what you are looking for in a van.
 With different heights, long and short wheelbase versions, single, crew and kombi cabs it has pretty much every base covered.
 There’s even a campervan version with beds for four.

 The standard-length panel van model is 4.97m long while the longer models are 5.34m, with the tallest and longest providing up to 8.3 cubic metres of interior load space.
 With the optional load-through bulkhead you can slide longer items – ladders, pipes, planks etc – of up to 3.4m in length.